sotsera/sotsera.blazor.server/README.md

 group.MapGet("with-api-headers", () => "api headers");
 ```

-Disable the security headers for IEndpointConventionBuilder
+Disable the security headers for an IEndpointConventionBuilder

 ```csharp
 group.MapGet("without-headers", () => "without headers")
     .DisableSecurityHeaders();
 ```

-Override the policy specifically for Blazor server.
-The library contains a SHA-256 provider for the **importmap** script added by the `<ImportMap />` component which can be resolved and used by a policy.
+Override the policy specifically for **Blazor server** with interactivity **auto** or **web assembly**.
+The library contains a SHA-256 provider for the **importmap** script added by the `<ImportMap />` component which can be resolved by a policy in order to include the sha in the Content Security Policy (CSP).

 ```csharp
 app.MapRazorComponents<App>().AddInteractiveServerRenderMode()